JavierGalindo91/NYC-Collisions/AWS/ReadMe.md

 4. Under Add permissions, select the **_AmazonS3FullAccess_** policy and click the **_Next_** button.
 5. Enter a Role name.
 6. Click on **Create role**.

+### Assign Permissions to the IAM Role

+Once the IAM role is created, we can attach permissions policies so the lambda function can freely interact with other AWS services.
+1. Under Access Management click on Roles.
+2. Select the execute_lambdas_role we just created.
+3. Look for the Add Permissions button and click on the Create inline policy option.
+4. Select the appropiate access policies.
+   - You may need to create your own inline policies to manage the your application's access to certain resources.
+   - AWS recommends giving the minimum access required to applications for better management.

+Please refer to the AWS [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) for more information.

 ## Docker Image Creation